 Argentina asks Russia to arrest Iranian official over 1994 Jewish center bombing

-An Argentinian federal judge has asked Russian authorities to arrest a top aide to Iran’s supreme leader in connection with the deadly 1994 bombing of a Jewish community center in Buenos Aires.
+An Argentinian federal judge has asked Russian authorities to arrest a top aide to Iran’s supreme leader in connection with the deadly 1994 bombing of a Jewish community center in Buenos Aires, the Jewish Telegraphic Agency (JTA) reported Thursday.

-Ali Akbar Velayati, an international affairs adviser to Iran’s Supreme Leader Ayatollah Ali Khamenei, is currently in Moscow where he met with Russian President Vladimir Putin on Wednesday.
+According to the report, the request to detain Ali Akbar Velayati, an international affairs adviser to Iran’s Supreme Leader Ayatollah Ali Khamenei, came during the aide's visit to Moscow where he met with Russian President Vladimir Putin on Wednesday.

 Velayati, who served as Iran’s foreign minister at the time of the attack, has had an international warrant out for his arrest since 2006 on suspicion that he ordered the bombing of the Argentine Jewish Charities Federation (AMIA) that left 85 people dead and 300 others injured in the worst attack of its kind in the South American country.

-After news broke of Velayati’s visit to Moscow, Argentine federal Judge Rodolfo Canicoba Corral, who is investigating Iranian involvement in the attack, requested his arrest.
+According to JTA, Argentine federal Judge Rodolfo Canicoba Corral, who is investigating Iranian involvement in the attack, requested Velayati's arrest after learning of his visit to Moscow.

-Argentina made similar requests for Velayati’s arrest to Singapore and Malaysia in 2016, but was unsuccessful.
+Argentina made similar requests for Velayati’s arrest to Singapore and Malaysia in 2016, JTA reported, but authorities in those countries refused to detain him.

 Velayati and seven other Iranian officials are wanted in connection to the 1994 bombing.
 Iran is also suspected to have been behind the 1992 bombing of the Israeli Embassy in Buenos Aires, which killed 29 and injured 242.